 If the AR style of semi-automatic rifle isn't for you, the civilian version of the M14, the M1A can also be found in .308 and can be used effectively against hogs or other pest predators.

 So, again, just to recap: a .30-06 is generally going to be better suited for long range shooting, and a .308 is going to be better for faster shooting.

 You can't go wrong

 We're not going to pick a favorite between the .308 and .30-06, because both rounds are great for what they are.
 You really can't go wrong buying a sporting rifle chambered for either.
+Whether you are looking for a new hunting gun, a target shooting machine or something for self-defense, you're sure to find a use for one of these rounds.
 Before you go to the gun store to buy one, just ask yourself what you'll be using it for and pick the one that best suits your needs.

 Either way, you can rest easily at night knowing that whatever task you have picked for your rifle, these cartridges are sure to deliver when the time comes!